 See the specific emissions and origin of the electricity, heat and cooling sold by us.

-In 2019, the amount of energy we produced with coal decreased by 1 per cent to 5,920 gigawatt-hours and the amount of natural gas production fell by 6 per cent to 4,490 gigawatt-hours.
-The change is due to the energy market situation.
+In 2020, the amount of energy we produced by coal fell by 28 per cent and the share of natural gas production increased by 12 per cent.
+The change was due to the opening of the natural gas market and the improved competitiveness of gas, the energy market situation and the mild winter.
 The share of coal will fall significantly in the future when the Hanasaari power plant will be decommissioned by the end of 2024 and we are preparing to phase out coal in 2029 in accordance with the Government policy.

-We produced 1,520 gigawatt-hours of nuclear power through Teollisuuden Voima Oy and purchases.
-Nuclear power production fell by 1 per cent.
-Hydropower production amounted to 700 GWh (2018: 760 GWh), a fall of 8 per cent due to a dry hydrological year.
+We produced 1,410 gigawatt-hours of nuclear power through our associated company Teollisuuden Voima Oy.
+Nuclear power production fell by one per cent.
+Hydropower production amounted to 850 GWh (2019: 700 GWh), an increase of 21 per cent due to a better hydrological year.

-The amount of energy we produced from various types of waste heat, such as heat from purified waste water and excess heat of properties using heat pumps, fell by 5 per cent to 540 gigawatt-hours (2018: 570 gigawatt-hours).
-The use of heat pumps decreased as a result of the high price of electricity.
-Heat demand was also lower.
+The amount of energy we produced from various types of waste heat, such as heat from purified waste water and excess heat of properties using heat pumps, fell by 9 per cent to 490 gigawatt-hours (2019: 540 gigawatt-hours).
+The fall in production was due to a long shutdown of the Katri Vala heating and cooling plant due to upgrade work.

 Energy produced from wood pellets and biogas

-We produced more energy from wind power than before, a total of 70 gigawatt-hours (2018: 60 gigawatt-hours).
+We produced more energy from wind power than before, a total of 87 gigawatt-hours (70 gigawatt-hours in 2019).
 We procured wind power through our associated company Hyötytuuli Oy.
-The amount of production grew because Hyötytuuli Oy, of which we are part owners, acquired the Jokela wind farm in autumn 2018.
-Wind power production is expected to grow also in 2020.

 We also increased solar energy production.
-Our solar power plants in Kivikko and Suvilahti and in Messukeskus, which was completed in summer 2019, produced a total of 1.0 gigawatt-hours of electricity (2018: 1.0 gigawatt-hours) in 2019.
 We built solar power plants at our customers’ properties and continued solar heat recovery from buildings with the aid of district cooling.
+The solar power plants we implemented together with our customers produced a total of 6.5 GWh energy in 2020.